keboola/developers-docs/cli/structure/index.md

 The **Storage API token** to your project is stored in the file `.env.local` under `KBC_STORAGE_API_TOKEN` directive.
 Currently, it is necessary to use [Master tokens](https://help.keboola.com/management/project/tokens/#master-tokens).
-Your token must be secret, so file `.env.local` is included in `.gitignore` file.
+Your token must be secret, so the file `.env.local` is included in the `.gitignore` file.

 [Manifest - Naming](#naming) defines directories names.
 It is usually not necessary to change this setting.